 As you likely already know, Section 453 of the Internal Revenue Code authorizes installment sales.
 The DST is an elegant, innovative type of installment sale.
 As such, it has the following key features:

-- Campbell Law and the Estate Planning Team are the only authorized providers of the DST.
+- Estate Planning Team is the exclusive marketer of the proprietary DST.

 - It is a safe, legal, tested and proven tax strategy.